Anton Forrester: Later career

 Forrester joined Sunderland on trial in July 2018.
 Having gone the 2018–19 season without a club, he joined Jon Macken's Radcliffe of the Northern Premier League Premier Division on 23 August 2019.
 As a result of the COVID-19 pandemic, this season's competition was formally abandoned on 26 March 2020, with all results from the season being expunged, and no promotion or relegation taking place to, from, or within the competition.

 International career

-In March 2015, Forrester was called up for the England under-19 team, but did not play due to injury.
+In March 2015, Forrester was called up for the England under-19 team but did not play due to injury.

 Style of play

-Forrestor is a forward who is able to hold the ball up well and bring others into play.
+Forrestor is a forward who can hold the ball up well and bring others into play.
 He is strong and aggressive with a good first touch.

 Personal life

-His elder brother Carl (born 1992), played in the youth teams at Tranmere Rovers and Liverpool, and in the senior teams for non-league sides Southport and Leigh Genesis.
+His elder brother Carl (born 1992), played in the youth teams at Tranmere Rovers and Liverpool, and in the senior teams for non-League sides Southport and Leigh Genesis.